takam5f2/ros2_subscription_examples/README.md

       - specify output frequency of messages
       - default is 1.0
     - `use_transient_local` (boolean)
-      - enable Transient Local of Subscription
+      - enable Transient Local of Publisher
       - default is false

 #### run listener